How to Fax to the IRS: Fax Numbers, Forms, and a Step-by-Step Guide

 If you're up against a deadline and the fax line won't clear, mail the document as a backup and note the date you attempted to fax.
 Having both a fax attempt and a mailed copy protects you if there's a dispute about timing.

-Fax Your IRS Documents in 90 Seconds
+Fax Your IRS Documents Online

 Send a Fax FreeNo fax machine.
 No signup.
-2 free faxes per month.
+2 free sends per month, up to 5 total pages each, including the cover page.